College Interview Questions

 In case your GPA isn’t high enough (or your GED scores are not in the 175-200 category) and your extracurricular background and test scores aren’t good enough, they probably won’t bother to let you enter their intensive processes in the first place.

-The college interview is often the final step in the application process.
+Answering college interview questions is often the final step in the application process.
 Interviews are taken seriously, so be sure to arrive at your meetings prepared!
 Here’s some advice:

 Top 9 College Interview Tips